 Based on 2 reviews

 As a result, the only change in the 2005 Aztek was the availability of a hands-free OnStar system.
-The 2005 Aztek had a 3.4-liter, 185-hp V6 and 4-speed auto tran, and was available in front-wheel drive or AWD drive.
-Sitting on 16-inch tires, various packages added more sports performance features (the Rally package offered a lower ride height, cosmetic tweaks, and 17-inch tires) and more interior elements, such as a heads-up dash display, dual-zone climate control, and sunroof.
+The 2005 Aztek had a 3.4-liter, 185-hp V6 and a 4-speed automatic transmission, and it was available with front- or all-wheel drive.
+Sitting on 16-inch tires, various packages added more sports performance features (the Rally package offered a lower ride height, cosmetic tweaks, and 17-inch tires) and more interior elements, such as a heads-up dash display, dual-zone climate control and sunroof.
 The Aztek's best feature was its storage functionality.
 Lots of compartments in the trunk, including a roll-out cargo floor tray and drop-down tailgate made for easy loading and unloading.
 Rear seats came out easily or folded down, along with the fold-down front passenger seat, to expand the cargo space to 93 cubic inches.
-Other features, such as a removeable cooler, tent/mattress package, and rear stereo controls catered to a youthful outdoor spirit.
+Other features, such as a removable cooler, tent/mattress package and rear stereo controls catered to a youthful outdoor spirit.

 The Aztec offered all the functionality of an SUV, with better rollover protection and easier handling.
-Though it didn't seat as many people, the cargo space was immense, and some drivers say it held a wider variety of cargo than any SUV.
-Other praise went to its roomminess, comfort, AWD ability in the snow, responsive acceleration, smooth ride, tight turn radius, and good gas mileage.
-Criticisms focused on a heavy rear hatch that never opened or closed properly, blind spots caused by the rear spoiler, the need for more horsepower, and not enough rear legroom.
+Although it didn't seat as many people, the cargo space was immense, and some drivers say it held a wider variety of cargo than any SUV.
+Other praise went to its roominess, comfort, AWD ability in the snow, responsive acceleration, smooth ride, tight turning radius and good gas mileage.
+Criticisms focused on a heavy rear hatch that never opened or closed properly, blind spots caused by the rear spoiler, the need for more horsepower and not enough rear legroom.